 Yup, you got it.
 The same car I had angrily tailgated, and locked eyes with was… one of my nutrition students.

 After approaching her to apologize and give my reasons “my blood sugar… tired… late… blah blah blah” I was left with this insecure feeling that even though I had done the right thing by confronting her afterwards, that I was mainly annoyed at myself.
-Annoyed for not being better prepared, for not leaving on time, for not eating right, for not taking care of myself and by taking on my rushed anger on her.
+Annoyed for not being better prepared, for not leaving on time, for not eating right, for not taking care of myself and by taking out my rushed anger on her.

 That week I made it one of my goals to learn to become a better, patient driver.
 To be more conscious.
 To have more patience.
 To plan better.
 Now, I travel loads and looove being on the road and I’m not at all a perfect driver.
 But, I’m better.

 And, I’m always keeping the flow - I’m peeking around, watching who is around me and what is happening on the road in front of, beside and behind me.
 Observing, noticing.
 (And… Not driving if I know its unsafe to do so.
 Read the [Easy Guide to Fats] for blood sugar balancing, as it’s the #1 reason for most people who deal with regular anger issues, on and off the road!)

 I decided to work on improving my driving without attachment, just noticing, observing.
 Observing myself, observing others.
 “Without attachment” means I am trying not to judge other drivers (no matter how bad the mistake was) because you just don’t know where people are at that day.
 Maybe they just lost a spouse, maybe they can’t afford to eat that day, maybe their kid is getting sick in the backseat... you just don’t know.
 So removing the judgment keeps me focused and without anger.